pydantic/pydantic/docs/usage/exporting_models.md

 In addition, [`PlainSerializer`][pydantic.functional_serializers.PlainSerializer] and [`WrapSerializer`][pydantic.functional_serializers.WrapSerializer] enable you to use a function to modify the output of serialization.

+Both serializers accept optional arguments including:

+- `return_type` specifies the return type for the function.
+If omitted it will be inferred from the type annotation.
+- `when_used` specifies when this serializer should be used.
+Accepts a string with values 'always', 'unless-none', 'json', and 'json-unless-none'.
+Defaults to 'always'.

 `PlainSerializer` uses a simple function to modify the output of serialization.

 ```py